FLUID FILLED FUN

 FLOATING DRIP TIMERS

 The shells that our colordrippers are made from are also produced by the same factory as basic drip timers.
-Compared to our design which can move for several minutes, these are built to drip for approximately 60 seconds.
-You can find them in a few color combinations:
+Compared to our design which can move for several minutes and feature 4 base colors, these are built to drip for approximately 60 seconds and only have 2 base colors.
+You can find them in a few popular combinations:

 pink / blue